dotmesh-io/docs/hugo/content/concepts/architecture.md

 default DotMesh YAML file, which also creates a StorageClass called `dotmesh` which references the provisioner correctly.

-The practical usage of these components is explained in the Docker and Kubernetes integration manuals.
+The practical usage of these components is explained in the [Docker and Kubernetes integration guides](/install-setup/).

-FIXME: Link to the docker & kubernetes config manuals.

 ## The `dm` client.